 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: The Device_Reference_Count_Not_Zero error results from faulty drivers.
 Seeing this blue screen error for the first time can be a bit worrisome.
 This error causes the computer to crash and doesn’t give you a lot of hints about how to deal with it.
-Thankfully, as long as you know how, you will be fine.
+Thankfully, as long as you know how to do it, you will be fine.

 The computer shows a blue screen with the Device_Reference_Count_Not_Zero error on it.
 The computer crashes after showing this error.

 - It is usually caused by corrupt device drivers.

 - Incompletely installed programs can trigger this error.

 - Unsuccessful termination of an application program can trigger it as well.